aadarKdk/DBMS-student-Database/README.md

 # DBMS-student-Database
 The DBMS-student-Database is a database management system project developed as part of the DBMS lab curriculum.\
-By doing this project, we aimed to gain practical experience.
+By doing this project, we aimed to gain practical experience on writing some basic queries.

 The DBMS-student-Database project provides us with a valuable learning experience in database design, creation, SQL query formulation, and database administration.
 This project equippes us with the necessary skills and knowledge to handle real-world database management challenges effectively.